GitMetricsLab/github_tracker/README.md

 ```

 ### 4. Open the app in your browser
-Visit the URL shown in the terminal (usually http://localhost:5173).
+Visit the URL shown in the terminal (usually <http://localhost:5173>).
+If the backend runs locally, it typically listens on <http://localhost:3000> unless overridden.

 > **Note:** Make sure MongoDB is running locally (default: `mongodb://127.0.0.1:27017`).
+>
+> Optional: Run MongoDB with Docker
+> ```bash
+> docker run --name github-tracker-mongo -p 27017:27017 -d mongo:6
+> ```

 ## 🧪 Backend Unit & Integration Testing with Jasmine